oskarsinger/hosinger/weekly_progress.md

 * @Eric:
     * Unresolved question from [last week](#11jan).
     * Will we be able to publish if we use the company's data?

+* @Both:
+    * I am reading the Foundations and Trends Bayesian RL tutorial, and it says that the regret of a Bayesian multi-armed bandit grows with the number of rounds, which is counter-intuitive to me.
+Did I just misread what they were saying, or do I misunderstand MABs?